Comiclyy/dotfiles/README.md

 `polybar`

-# How to change colors:
+# How to change colors of gnome rice (DEPRECATED):

 go to gnome-shell